soklet/soklet/README.md

 }
 ```

-Here, we use raw `javac` to build and `java` to run.
+Here we use raw `javac` to build and `java` to run.

-This example requires JDK 16+ to be installed on your machine ([or use Docker](https://github.com/soklet/barebones-app?tab=readme-ov-file#building-and-running-with-docker)).
+This example requires JDK 16+ to be installed on your machine ([or see this example of using Docker for Soklet apps](https://github.com/soklet/barebones-app?tab=readme-ov-file#building-and-running-with-docker)).
 If you need a JDK, Amazon provides [Corretto](https://aws.amazon.com/corretto/) - a free-to-use-commercially, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes long-term support.

 #### Build